noun, plural va·gi [vey-jahy, -gahy]. /ˈveɪ dʒaɪ, -gaɪ/.

 Origin of vagus

-Examples from the Web for vagi
+Example sentences from the Web for vagus

 Hi neque moribus neque lege aut imperio cujusquam regebantur; vagi, palantes, qua nox coëgerat, sedes habebant.De Bello Catilinario et Jugurthino|Caius Sallustii Crispi (Sallustius)

 The slowing is central in its origin, for on the vagi being cut, morphine always quickens.

 They piqued themselves upon their title of Clerici, and added the epithet of Vagi.